Glass Museum Murano (Venice)

 There are also changing exhibitions of contemporary glass artists.
 For example in autumn 2017 by Rosslynd Piggott (Australia) and by the famous artist Marku Piri (Finland).

-The normal admission to the glass museum of Venice on the island Murano is 10 Euro.
-There are discounted tickets, for example, for pupils and students (7.50 euros).
+The normal admission to the glass museum of Venice on the island Murano is 12 Euro.
+There are discounted tickets, for example, for pupils and students (9.50 euros).
 Children under the age of 6 do not have to pay admission.
-In addition, family tickets and a combination ticket with the top museum Burano (together 12 euros) are sold.
+In addition, family tickets and a combination ticket with the top museum Burano (together same as just the glass museum Murano 12 euros) are sold.
 Burano is a neighbouring island of Murano.